top of page

 We express our sincere gratitude to District 75 Superintendent Ketler Louissaint, his team, our students, our school based staff and all of the volunteers from D75 Citywide Programs for their outstanding support and partnership!

-Our thanks also go to the American Museum of Natural History for hosting this enriching STEM fair and BrainPop for providing exceptional educational resources.
+We are also grateful to The American Museum of Natural History for hosting this inspiring STEM Fair and providing valuable educational opportunities.

 bottom of page